Masud Minhas

 Masud Ali Khan Minhas (1911 – 16 January 1936) was an Indian field hockey player who competed in the 1932 Summer Olympics at Los Angeles.

 In 1932, he was a member of the Indian field hockey team, which won the gold medal at the Los Angeles Olympics.
-He played in both the matches India played in the tournament as right-half.
+He played in both of India's matches in the tournament as right-half.

 He was born in Sarikue, India and died of tuberculosis in Calcutta, India sometime in the late 1930s.